housey2k/housey2k.github.io/_posts/2025-07-30-ld-tli-dump.md

 ---
 layout: post
-title: "[WIP] Dumping the firmware of a Landis+Gyr reading terminal"
+title: "[Unfinished] Dumping the firmware of a Landis+Gyr reading terminal"
 date: 2025-07-30
 ---